Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Learning the Effective Dynamics (LED)

+Convolutional neural network~\cite{lecun2015deep} autoencoders (CNN-AE) that take advantage of the spatial structure of the data are embedded into LED.

-For a deterministic decoder, this loss reduces to the classical reconstruction loss $ || \bms_t-\decoder( \encoder(\bms_t) ) ||^2_2$.
-Further details on the implementation of the MD decoder are provided in the SI.
+For stochastic systems, $\mathcal{D}^{\bm{w}_{ \mathcal{D}}}$ is modeled with a Mixture Density (MD) decoder~\cite{bishop1994mixture}.
+Further details on the implementation of the MD decoder are provided in the SI, Section 1E, along with other components embedded in LED like AEs in SI, Section 1A, Variational AEs in SI, Section 1B, CNNs in SI, Section 1C.

-As the LEDs are targeting physical systems we take into consideration properties such as energy conservation~\cite{mattheakis2019physical}, translation invariance~\cite{lecun2015deep}, or permutation invariance.
-Such invariants can be embedded in the proposed multiscale framework.
-In this work, we demonstrate that LED can be easily coupled with a permutation invariant layer~\cite{vinyals2015order} (see details in the SI), and utilized later in the modeling of the dynamics of a large set of particles governed by the advection diffusion equation.
+We demonstrate the modularity of LED, as it can be coupled with a permutation invariant layer (see details in the SI, Section 1D), and utilized later in the modeling of the dynamics of a large set of particles governed by the advection diffusion equation (see details in the SI, Section 3A).

-As a non-linear propagator in the low order manifold (coarse scale), we utilize a RNN, capturing non-Markovian, memory effects by keeping an internal memory state.
-The efficiency of RNNs in capturing non-Markovian temporal dependencies has been demonstrated in complex high-dimensional dynamical systems~\cite{vlachas2020backpropagation,vlachas2018data}, yet their capabilities in multiscale modeling has not been demonstrated before.
-The RNN is learning a forecasting rule
+As a non-linear propagator in the low order manifold (coarse scale), an RNN is employed, capturing non-Markovian, memory effects by keeping an internal memory state.